 Most Popular Cliffs of Moher Viewing Point

-During our visit, the official trail (following the Burren Way) bypassed one of the most popular and picturesque viewing points (map location).
-This section of the cliffs offers stunning vistas to the south, but it is susceptible to erosion and rockslides (we witnessed one during our visit!).
-Posted signs on our return hike from the Cliffs of Moher to Doolin, gave warnings – and one sign even stated that the area is closed.
+During our visit, the official trail (following the Burren Way) bypassed one of the most popular and picturesque viewing points (map).
+This section of the cliffs offers stunning vistas to the south, but it is susceptible to erosion and rockslides.
+We actually witnessed one during our visit!
+Posted signs on our return hike from the Cliffs to Doolin, gave warnings – and one even stated that the area is closed.

-There is a well-trodden path hugs the cliffs above the coastline and hooks up with the official Doolin – Cliffs of Moher trail at both ends.
+There is a well-trodden path hugs the cliffs above the coastline and hooks up with the official trail at both ends.
 Hikers need to use their own best judgement about whether or not to access this area.

 Skip the Visitor’s Center

-While we’re sure the Cliffs of Moher Visitor’s Center Experience is educational and informative, given the perfect weather on the day of our visit, we chose to take in the natural wonder with our own eyes, ears and feet.
+While we’re sure the Cliffs of Moher Visitor’s Center Experience is educational and informative, given the perfect weather on the day of our visit, we chose to skip it.

 Still, we were curious about O’Brien’s Tower and wanted to complete the walk to the highest point.
-The trek to the Cliffs of Moher Visitor Center and O’Brien’s Tower begins at the bottom of a steep staircase and follows a narrow and likely congested trail to the top of the cliffs.
+The trek to the Cliffs of Moher Visitor Center and O’Brien’s Tower begins at the bottom of a steep staircase and follows a narrow and likely congested trail to the top.

-We found this section of the hike to be the least inspiring, as it’s crowded and you’re pinned between barbed wire and rock barriers that make viewing the scenery nearly impossible.
-In hindsight, we would have skipped this section and spent more time relishing the views from below instead.
+We found this section of the hike to be the least inspiring.
+It’s crowded and you’re pinned between barbed wire and rock barriers that make viewing the scenery nearly impossible.
+In hindsight, we would have skipped this section and spent more time relishing the views from below.

 Cliffs of Moher Tour: Doolin Local Guide

 While we were comfortable completing the Doolin to Cliffs of Moher cliff walk on our own, there are local guides who can lead the way.
 During the hike, the guides share stories and information about region.
-Find out more about taking a cliff walk from Doolin to Cliffs of Moher with a guide here.
+Find out more about taking a cliff walk from Doolin with a guide here.

 Bus: Doolin – Cliffs of Moher

 The round trip Doolin to the Cliffs of Moher hike is a fairly long trek.
-Hikers who are short on time can eliminate the return Cliffs of Moher to Doolin walk by hopping on the public bus back to the village.
+Those who are short on time can eliminate the return walk by hopping on the public bus back to the village.

 The Doolin – Cliffs of Moher bus is Route #350.
 Fares can be paid with a Leap Card or cash.
 However, be sure to check the schedule in advance, as the buses are fairly infrequent.

-Pro Tip: Rather than starting the trek in Doolin, ride bus 350 to the Visitor Center and then walk from the Cliffs of Moher to Doolin.
-The Visitor Center marks the highest point on the cliffs, meaning that a Cliffs of Moher walk to Doolin will be mostly downhill.
+Pro Tip: Rather than starting the trek in Doolin, ride bus 350 to the Visitor Center and then walk back.
+The Visitor Center marks the highest point, so a Cliffs of Moher walk to Doolin will be mostly downhill.

 Liscannor to Doolin Walk

-The Doolin to Cliffs of Moher Coastal Walk that we outlined above traces the shoreline from Doolin Village to the highest point on the cliffs, near O’Brien’s Tower and the Visitor’s Center.
-The trail continues, however, all the way to Hag’s Head and Liscannor, where trekkers can also hop on a bus back to Doolin.
+The Cliffs of Moher Coastal Walk that we outlined above traces the shoreline from Doolin Village to the highest point.
+However, the trail continues all the way to Hag’s Head and Liscannor, where trekkers can also hop on a bus back to Doolin.

 The Aran Islands – the three islands that sit offshore protecting Galway Bay – are rustic, rural and rich in history.
 Dotted with ancient sights and lined with stone walls, the limestone islands are a fascinating place to visit.
 To be honest, we think visiting the Aran Islands is a must for every traveler’s Doolin To Do List!